How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Vietnam International Furniture & Home Accessories Expo // www.vifafair.com or www.vifaexpo.com

 Most commonly referred to as VIFA EXPO, it is the largest furniture trade show in Vietnam.
-Last year, they had almost 400 manufacturers represented and over 1,800 booths.
+Last year, almost 400 manufacturers were represented, and over 1,800 booths were present.
 The fair features a full range of Furniture manufacturers, handicrafts, home decor, and more.
-The event is held every year in March.
-The show focuses on furniture and home accessories and will feature finished products and the latest manufacturing methods and innovations.
+It is held every March.
+The show focuses on furniture and home accessories, featuring finished products and the latest manufacturing methods and innovations.

 • Focus: